livid/banny/plan.md

 - [ ] Implement attack effects for blades.
 - [ ] Press a letter key to jump in the character selection scene.
 - [ ] Use circular dots in the character selection scene as page indicator.
+- [ ] Use `monsters.json` to define walking speeds for different monsters.